 GM's exclusive TPC Spec system considers over a dozen critical specifications that impact the overall performance of the vehicle, including brake system performance, ride and handling, traction control, and tire pressure monitoring performance.
 GM's TPC Spec number is molded onto the tire's sidewall near the tire size.
 If the tires have an all-season tread design, the TPC Spec number will be followed by MS for mud and snow.
-See Tire Sidewall Labeling on page 10-65, for additional information
+See Tire Sidewall Labeling on page 10-61, for additional information.

-GM recommends replacing all the tires at the same time.
+GM recommends replacing worn tires in complete sets of four.
 Uniform tread depth on all tires will help to maintain the performance of the vehicle.
 Braking and handling performance may be adversely affected if all the tires are not replaced at the same time.
-See Tire Inspection on page 10-76 and Tire Rotation on page 10-77.
+If proper rotation and maintenance have been done. all four tires should wear out at about the same time.
+See Tire Rotation on page 10-73 for information on proper tire rotation.
+However, if it is necessary to replace only one axle set of worn tires, place the new tires on the rear axle.